Mrs Gale Andy Dallas

 - Sharing personal information with strangers that could identify and locate a child offline

-- Online bullying (cyber bullying) by peer and people they consider their ‘friends’
+- Online bullying (cyberbullying) by peers and people they consider their ‘friends’

-- Being encouraged take part in violent behaviour such as ‘happy slapping’
+- Being encouraged to take part in violent behaviour such as ‘happy slapping’

 - Leaving and running away from home as a result of contacts made online.

-There are several way to help keep child and young people safe online:
+There are several ways to help keep children and young people safe online:

 - Educate yourself and children and young people know about the dangers online